zaeeeeeem/trio-admin/docs/API_DOCUMENTATION.md

 - Setting `isPrimary` to `true` automatically clears the flag on sibling images within the same product.

 ### Delete image (Admin only)
-- **DELETE** `/api/products/:productId/images/:imageId?deleteFile=true`
-- When `deleteFile=true`, the backend also removes the corresponding Cloudinary asset if a `cloudinaryPublicId` is stored.
-Failures in Cloudinary deletion are logged but do not stop the metadata removal.

-### Unsigned uploads (optional client flow)

-If you prefer client-side uploads, create an unsigned Cloudinary `upload_preset` and expose it on the frontend.
-The backend still expects you to call `POST /images/upload` so metadata is stored and the single-primary invariant is enforced.
-The preset name can be provided through `CLOUDINARY_UPLOAD_PRESET`; it is informational only for the multer path described above.
 - **DELETE** `/api/products/:productId/images/:imageId`
+- **Query Params:**
+  - `deleteFile` (boolean) — when true, the backend also removes the corresponding S3 object if a `storageKey` is stored.
+Failures in the remote deletion are logged but do not stop the metadata removal.
 - **Headers:** `Authorization: Bearer {token}`
 - **Response:**
   ```json